AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-cycle-models/using-revenue-model-gate-stages.md

 ## Edit a Gate Stage {#edit-a-gate-stage}

-##### Edit the Name, Description, and adjust the Type of your Gate stage.
-You can also opt to [Start Tracking by Account](start-tracking-by-account-in-the-revenue-modeler.md). {#edit-the-name-description-and-adjust-the-type-of-your-gate-stage-you-can-also-opt-to-start-tracking-by-account}
+Edit the Name, Description, and adjust the Type of your Gate stage.
+You can also opt to [Start Tracking by Account](start-tracking-by-account-in-the-revenue-modeler.md).

 1. Click a **Gate** stage icon.